ahrav/BlueprintBazaar/design-practice/url-shortener.md

 This makes it suitable for URLs, where special characters can sometimes cause issues in browsers or when copied and pasted across different platforms.

 ### Usage in URL Shortener
-- **URL Generation**: The sequencer generates a unique numeric identifier for each new URL.
+- **URL Generation**: The sequencer generates a unique numeric identifier for each new URL using a snowflake ID generator.
+Using a snowflake ID generator ensures that the IDs are unique across different servers and can be generated quickly.
 The base58 encoder then converts this number into a short string, forming the path of the shortened URL.
 - **Scalability and Uniqueness**: With a pool of 58 characters, base58 provides a vast number of combinations, ensuring that unique URLs can be generated for a large volume of entries, which is essential for scalability and uniqueness in the system.